JuliaLang/PackageCompiler.jl/README.md

                         equivalent to `-caetjr`
   -J, --sysimage <file>
-                        start up with the given system image file --precompiled {yes|no}
-                        use precompiled code from system image if available
-  --compilecache {yes|no}
-                        enable/disable incremental precompilation of
-                        modules
-  -H, --home <dir>      set location of `julia` executable --startup-file {yes|no}
+                        start up with the given system image file -H, --home <dir>      set location of `julia` executable --startup-file {yes|no}
-                        load ~/.juliarc.jl
+                        load `~/.julia/config/startup.jl`
   --handle-signals {yes|no}
                         enable or disable Julia's default signal
                         handlers
+  --sysimage-native-code {yes|no}
+                        use native code from system image if available --compiled-modules {yes|no}
+                        enable or disable incremental precompilation
+                        of modules
+  --depwarn {yes|no|error}
+                        enable or disable syntax and method
+                        deprecation warnings
+  --warn-overwrite {yes|no}
-  --compile {yes|no|all|min}
+                        enable or disable method overwrite warnings --compile {yes|no|all|min}
                         enable or disable JIT compiler, or request exhaustive compilation
   -C, --cpu-target <target>
                         limit usage of CPU features up to <target>
-                        (implies default `--precompiled=no`)
+                        (implies default `--sysimage-native-code=no`)
   -O, --optimize {0,1,2,3}
                         set the optimization level (type: Int64) -g, --debug <level>   enable / set the level of debug info